 |RUSS:1532||Traces of Ancient Russian Culture (IX-XVII Centuries): Vikings, Mongols, and Tsars||3|

 |SPAN:4690||Topics in Spanish Literature (when topic is medieval)||3|

-The Medieval Studies Program strongly encourages students to complete course work in a language relevant to the medieval period.
+The Medieval Studies Program strongly encourages students to complete coursework in a language relevant to the medieval period.
 Latin is recommended for anyone intending to pursue graduate study in the field.
-Many language courses have prerequisites, and some are offered irregularly, so students should complete their language course work as early as possible.
+Many language courses have prerequisites, and some are offered irregularly, so students should complete their language coursework as early as possible.
 The following language courses are approved for the medieval studies certificate.

-Sample Study Plans
+Sample Plans of Study

-Sample plan for students planning graduate work in medieval studies.|
+|This sample plan is a suggestion for students planning graduate work in medieval studies.|